nikhilash6/ComfyUI-piFlow/README.md

 - Download [ae.safetensors](https://huggingface.co/black-forest-labs/FLUX.1-schnell/resolve/main/ae.safetensors) and save it to
 <br>`models/vae/ae.safetensors`

-#### Adapter strength

-Increasing `adapter_strength` in the loader node can amplify contrast, reduce noise, and enhance text rendering.

 #### Sampler steps

 Use gmflux_k8_piid_4step.safetensors for 4-step sampling and gmflux_k8_piid_8step.safetensors for 8-step sampling.
 Using other settings may result in amplified or reduced contrast, which could be re-calibrated by adjusting the `adapter_strength`.